Router Telemetry

 Zipkin

-You can annotate events, metrics, and spans with attributes.
-Attributes are key-value pairs that add contextual information about the router pipeline to telemetry.
-You can then use these attributes to filter and group data in your APMs.
+Attributes and selectors are key-value pairs that add contextual information from the router request lifecycle to telemetry data.
+You can use attributes and selectors to annotate events, metrics, and spans so they can help you filter and group data in your APMs.

 HTTP status code